ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Damien Walsh
     jobtitle: Technical Manager
     image: /img/team5-1-.png
+    bio: >-
-    bio: Damien holds the incredible title of being our longest serving employee!
-He has served an outstanding 20 Years, after joining as a production operator in 1999!
-Throughout the years, he has shown a quality and commitment to his work that has led him to his role today as Production Manager for Harnesses and Control Panels.
-He's an expert in Automotive Wiring and his technical & leadership skills have contributed to some of our most challenging but successful contracts to date.
-Damien enjoys field archery and likes to cook tasty vegan dishes!
+      Damien is our longest-serving employee, with an impressive 25 years at Assembly Solutions.
+He began as a production operator in 1999 and has steadily advanced to his current role as Technical Manager.
+With his extensive expertise in automotive wiring, Damien's technical and leadership skills have been pivotal in the successful delivery of some of our most complex projects.

+      To relax, Damien enjoys preparing delicious vegan meals and experimenting with new recipes.
+He has a deep appreciation for the outdoors and cherishes spending time exploring nature with his family.
+In addition, Damien has a passion for Field Archery, which combines his love for precision and adventure.
     interests:
       - archery
       - cooking